 The flowers have a greenish tubular calyx with 5 pointed lobes, the lobes about 1/4 the corrola tube length.
 The corolla with 5 lobes' forms a long tube with the 5 lobes spreading at the top to form a flattened disk like many Phlox species flowers.
 The corolla lobe tips are rounded and pink but can also be found white or purplish.
 When pink, the lobes can have a whitish blotch in the center or a white tinge along the lobe separations.
 Each flower has a very short stalk.
 The 5 stamens, with yellow anthers, and the pistil do not protrude beyond the throat of the corolla tube.

 Seed: Fertile flowers produce an ovoid 1/3 inch seed capsule.
 These capsules break into 3 sections, dispensing dark brown oval seeds explosively when mature and dry.
 Seeds are about 1.5 mm x 3 mm.
+Seeds require at least 60 days of cold stratification for germination.

 Habitat: Wild Sweet William grows in moist prairie soils in full to partial sun.
 It has a fibrous root system surrounding a short tap root.
 It is not very drought tolerant.
 As a native species it is usually not afflicted with mildew as are many garden phlox species.